YahyaRafferty/blackjack-counting-course/README.md

 # Blackjack Counting Course

-A self-contained course on blackjack basic strategy and card counting — covering practice, reference material, and the math behind the game.
+A short course on blackjack basic strategy and Hi-Lo card counting with practice, reference material, and the math behind the game.

 ## Structure